bartektempka/open-sim-proj/guide.md

 ### Simulating Deploying Applications:
 We can also simulate deploying applications to the running cluster.
-But I didn't manage to make it work tried it wit aws and kind clusters.
+But I didn't manage to make it work tried it with aws and kind clusters.